How To Get Diagnosed With ADHD As A Woman

 It may be prudent to mention that executive dysfunction, typically involving difficulty with organization, time management skills, and emotional dysregulation, can present with every type of ADHD.

-Symptomatic expressions in women
+Symptomatic expressions of ADHD in women

 Women and girls can have any type of ADHD, and the frequency and severity of symptoms may vary between all individuals, regardless of gender.